 Drilling an NMO antenna mount in a perfectly good car

-KG4AKV showed a youtube video of his operation recorded a few hours ago, then showed us the equipment he used
+KG4AKV showed a youtube video of working an FM satellite, then showed us the equipment used.

 KM4DVE put up a 40m dipole for a G-O-T-A session